The 8th ICDM Workshop on High Dimensional Data Mining

 Over a decade ago, Stanford statistician David Donoho predicted that the 21st century will be the century of data.
 "We can say with complete confidence that in the coming century, high-dimensional data analysis will be a very significant activity, and completely new methods of high-dimensional data analysis will be developed; we just don't know what they are yet." -- D. Donoho, 2000.

-Unprecedented technological advances
+Unprecedented technological advances lead